 - If you find that the IAM role associated with your GCP connector doesn't have the policies required by the GCP service you want to access, you can modify or change the role assigned to the GCP account or the Harness Delegate that your GCP connector is using.
 You might need to wait up to five minutes for the change to take effect.

-- For a list of roles and policies, go to Google Cloud Platform (GCP) Connector Settings Reference.
+- For details about the roles and policies required to use a GCP connector with GKE, GCS, GCR, GAR, or Stackdriver, go to Google Cloud Platform (GCP) Connector Settings Reference.